Videos of emaciated Israeli hostages in Gaza increase pressure on Netanyahu for a ceasefire

 The International Committee of the Red Cross said it was “appalled by the harrowing videos” and called for access to the hostages.

-Hamas’ military wing said it was ready to respond positively to Red Cross requests to deliver food to hostages, if humanitarian corridors for aid deliveries are opened in a “regular and permanent manner” in Gaza.
-It also asserted that the hostages “eat the same food as our fighters and the general public” and denied any intentional starvation of them.
+Hamas’ military wing announced it is ready to respond “positively” to Red Cross requests to deliver food to hostages, if humanitarian corridors for aid deliveries are opened in a “regular and permanent manner” in Gaza.
+It also asserted that the hostages have access to the same food and denied any intentional starvation.

+Braslavski dismissed this idea, stating that in the video of his son the captors appear to be well-fed.
+“This hunger is on purpose, you can see that,” he said.
+“It's not because we're not letting aid go in.”

 Israel’s mission to the U.N. said it requested an emergency meeting of the U.N.
 Security Council on the hostages, which will take place Tuesday.
 Israel’s Foreign Minister Gideon Sa’ar said he will travel to New York for the meeting.

-Note: A previous version corrected the spelling to Braslavski. ___